braeden/movie_magic/instructions.md

 - `-path` flag is followed by the folder path to output the cropped frames to
 - `-shave` flag is followed by a percentage or # of pixels to crop from the `HORIZONTALxVERTICAL`
+- Change to `-shave 0x49%` to capture strips horizonally
 - Depending on the frame size, you may want to use a percentage like `49.95%` to crop in smaller
 - Last file path is for the input frames, same folder you used as VLC output